-Reduction of Breast Size
+Reduction of Breast Size (Saline Implant)

 If you have saline breast implants and experience a rupture, you will immediately be aware of it.
-The saline will migrate from the outer silicone elastomer shell of your implant.
+The saline will leak from the outer silicone elastomer shell of your implant.
 When a rupture occurs your breast(s) will immediately deflate, usually within a day or two, and breast size will noticeably change.
 The saline solution will be absorbed by your body and it does not pose a threat to your overall health.

-Change in Breast Shape
+Change in Breast Shape (Silicone Implant)

 On the other hand, if you have silicone breast implants and experience a rupture, the size of your breasts will not change.
 This is because the silicone substance inside this type of implant is a thicker gel substance.
 You may, however, notice a slight change in the shape of your breasts but some women notice nothing at all.
 This is why silicone implant ruptures are called “silent ruptures.”
 Over time, a silicone rupture may spur an inflammatory response and your body may develop extra scar tissue around the implant which can contract and cause your breast to feel firm.
 This is why I recommend that my La Jolla silicone breast augmentation patients receive an MRI every several years to be sure they do not have a breast implant rupture.
 An MRI is the only way to definitively confirm silicone implant ruptures and a surgeon generally cannot confirm one by an in-person exam alone.